 You need to know a couple of things before booking your tours:

 1) you will see tons of travel agents selling their tours, however except for the diving tours, all the other day trips are organized by the boat owners who also make the price.
 The travel agent who sells the trip makes a commission out of that, which is normal.

 You can probably see a 5 dollars difference from one agent to the other, so when you ask for information always ask the name of the boat used for the tour.
 In this way, you can compare prices correctly.

-Therefore, in general, the prices should be more or less the same unless some agency wants to do a last minute offer.
-You can always check if you are in low season.
+Therefore, in general, the prices should be more or less the same unless some agency wants to do a last-minute offer.
+You can always check if you are in the low season.
 Otherwise… see the second note here below.

 We were there for a week for each island which gave us a lot of flexibility and it was low season.
 But if you have a limited time and/or you travel in high season you need to keep this in mind.